Quansight-Labs/quansight-labs-site/posts/2020/08/but-what-are-traitlets.md

-While type – and value – checking at runtime is a nice features; most of these options are usually user preferences. `traitlets` provides way to automatically create config files with help, as well as CLI parsing.
+While type – and value – checking at runtime is a nice features; most of these options are usually user preferences. `traitlets` provides way to automatically create configuration files with help, as well as CLI parsing.
 The class's `traitlets` have ``help=`` and ``default_value`` strings that are tagged with ``config=True``.
 This notifies a jupyter app to automatically generate config files; decide of the option name and document it.
 No need for the developer to decide of a configuration